 • Charities

-This page contains information on how to get help.
-Use the quick links below for emergency support:
+This page has information on how to get help.
+Use these quick links for emergency support:

-Get the help you need now but think about long term finances too.
+Get the help you need.
+But think about longer term finances too.

-Whether you have one missed payment or several worrying debts, we can help you:
+Whether you have one missed payment or many worrying debts, we can help you:

 • Work out your budget